chipbaber/apex_textdemo/comments.md

 ## Building Row Level Comments on a Report with the Oracle APEX Comments Theme Component

 Please watch the following video before proceeding through the sample Code below.
-[Add](https://add) The following steps were performed in an Oracle Autonomous Database on a free tier account leveraging APEX 23.1.2 at the time of the recording.
+[How to Add Row Level Comments to a APEX Report](https://youtu.be/5iqmxavQD08) The following steps were performed in an Oracle Autonomous Database on a free tier account leveraging APEX 23.1.2 at the time of the recording.

 - Navigate to SQL Worshop -> SQL Commands and execute the following to create a new table to hold our comments.
 Please note this is a sample table with the basics for the comments theme component.
 Highlight each command and click run or copy and paste one at a time.
 We will also create a teamstats table as illustrated in the video above.